neilhaeems/New-York-Times-Article-Search-Program/README.md

 f.
 Politics
 g.
 Sports

-For a full list, please refer to the end of this file.

 Search terms are not case-sensitive.
 If a user enters “Economy”, “economy”, or “eCoNoMy”, the results will all be the same.

 After the user types in the desired search term and hit enter, the program will take the term, find the corresponding URL for the New York Times category page, and pick the headlining article.
 The user will see a Title and a Description pop up.